 Turning Fights into Conversations and Problems into Opportunities for Intimacy

-This weekend workshop for couples is led by a couple (Dan Wile and Dorothy Kaufmann) and will be given in Oakland, CA on April 29-30, 2017 (filled) and again in the fall of 2017.
-In our workshop, we teach what we’ve learned over the 40 year history of Collaborative Couple Therapy about how to have an engaged and fulfilling relationship.
-The heart of the weekend is experiential exercises you do privately with your partner.
+This workshop for couples, led by a couple, will be offered in Oakland, California on May 4-5, 2019.
+We will provide tools developed over the 40 years of Collaborative Couple Therapy, created by Dan, about how to have an engaged and fulfilling relationship.
+The heart of the weekend is experiential exercises done privately with your partner.
 Dan and Dorothy help each couple as needed.
 LGBTQ friendly.

 The quality of life in a relationship depends on our ability to recover from the inevitable periods of fighting or withdrawing; that is, from turning each other into enemies or strangers.
 At a minimum, we want to keep such fighting and withdrawing from destroying the relationship.
-But it is possible to turn these hazards into means for deepening the relationship by conducting a recovery conversation.
-In such a conversation, we go over the fight or withdrawal we were just in, but with an appreciation for each partner’s struggle and a recognition that each partner’s position makes sense.
-Typically partners don’t have recovery conversations.
-They don’t talk afterwards about their fights; they’re afraid of rekindling them.
+But it is possible to turn these hazards into means for deepening the relationship by holding a recovery conversation, in which both partners are able to say what they feel in a way the other can hear.

-- I found that every private session (5-10 minutes of couples only conversation) yielded something new about my partner that I didn’t know before.
+- I found that every private session (10 minutes or more of couples only conversation) yielded something new about my partner that I didn’t know before.
 And this enhanced my curiosity about and empathy for him.
 I also learned new things about myself and was reminded of other important things about us as a couple.

 - It was a huge beautiful turning point for both of us.

 - Especially useful was hearing about how Dan and Dorothy navigate their own struggles.

 - The tone and rhythm of Dorothy and Dan was very comforting and created a sense of safety.